 Enjoy fresh food including corn on the cob, massage from KW Health Connection, and great draw prizes including Saucony shoes from Runners’ Choice and a t-shirt design quilt.
 Winners must be present to claim the prizes.

-Past speakers include Krista DuChene, Lanni Marchant, Ben Kaplan, and Alex Hutchinson.
-Stay tuned for more details on this great pre-race carboload fundraiser for the Kenyan Kids Foundation Canada.
+Past speakers have included Krista DuChene, Lanni Marchant, Ben Kaplan, and Alex Hutchinson.

 Registration and kit pickup